GenCloud/ioc_container/README.md

 ### 1. Module 'threads-factory'

 ### Intro
-Add threads-context module to your project. for maven projects just add this dependency:
+Add threads-channel module to your project. for maven projects just add this dependency:
 ```xml
    <repositories>
        <repository>